anthonypiccolo/minimal-mistakes/_posts/2020-10-12-nba-betting-model-gcp.md

 ![NBA Betting Model Architecture](https://anthonypiccolo.xyz/assets/2020/10/nba-betting-model-architecture.png)

-This softeware architecture does not use any compute ressources and is not going to incur any billing costs in GCP.
+This software architecture does not use any compute ressources and is not going to incur any billing costs in GCP.

 I plan on writing additional posts detailing the code to scrape the NBA data, build the relevant piplines and serve the ultimate line for daily matchups.